Test Early and Often

 First, start to build a set of manual test cases that verify each user story that has been defined for the sprint.
 Because there is no code at the start of a sprint, a test case should outline high-level actions that map to parts of a user story.
 For example, a step in a test case can be "As an authenticated user, do…" Starting with a manual test case enables your team to quickly define ideal acceptance tests before a sprint starts.

 Third, based on your acceptance tests, create coded user interface (UI) tests by using action recording.
-For more information, see Generating a Coded UI Test from an Existing Action Recording.
+For more information, see How to: Generate a Coded UI Test from an Action Recording.
 Coded UI tests can generate cleaner code if you create steps that isolate functionality.
 You can run automated tests from your test plan if you attach coded UI test to manual test cases (For more information, see How to: Associate an Automated Test with a Test Case.)

 The manual tests that were defined at the beginning of a sprint can help you create automated tests.
 There is a cost to both manual and automated tests because manual tests need to be run by a person and automated tests need to be updated if the code or user experience changes.
 For more information, see Manual vs Automated Testing later in this topic.